ComputerMentorsGroup/MTA-HTML5/lesson 9/README.md

 9. Now create a table that uses all of your form inputs!
 Must include the following:
-* ID using a Primary Key
+* ID using a Primary Key & Auto_Increment
 * Timestamp
 * All fields within your form